 AFG is committed to ensuring that the recruitment and selection practices at all levels of the Company are appropriately structured so that a diverse range of candidates are considered.

-In 2023, the Company continued its Working From Home Policy available to all staff which it introduced in 2021 in response to the changing working conditions brought on by the COVID-19 pandemic.
+In 2024, the Company continued its Working From Home Policy, which is available to all permanent staff.
 This policy, which has been led and embraced by senior executives, has seen a majority of staff work from home one or two days per week.
 This policy has promoted flexible work practices which has benefited all employees but especially those with children or caring commitments for elderly parents.